 Microsoft Azure Europe embraces the other GDPR: Generally Down, Possibly Recovering

-We're three hours and counting into outage
+We're five hours and counting into outage

-The disruption was caused by problems within the cloud platform's storage systems, we're told.
+The disruption was caused by problems within the cloud platform's storage and networking systems, we're told.
 Today, from 1744 UTC to now, at time of writing 2115 UTC, according to the Windows giant:

 A subset of customers using Virtual Machines, Storage, SQL Database, Key Vault, App Service, Site Recovery, Automation, Service Bus, Event Hubs, Data Factory, Backup, API management, Log Analytics, Application Insight, Azure Batch Azure Search, Redis Cache, Media Services, IoT Hub, Stream Analytics, Power BI, Azure Monitor, Azure Cosmo DB or Logic Apps in North Europe may experience connection failures when trying to access resources hosted in the region.